-145. You MUST NOT drive on or over a pavement, footpath or bridleway except to gain lawful access to property, or in the case of an emergency.

-Laws HA 1835 sect 72 & RTA 1988 sect 34

-- 146. Adapt your driving to the appropriate type and condition of road you are on.
+- 145. You MUST NOT drive on or over a pavement, footpath or bridleway except to gain lawful access to property, or in the case of an emergency.
+Laws HA 1835 sect 72 & RTA 1988 sect 34 - 146.Adapt your driving to the appropriate type and condition of road you are on.
 In particular - Do not treat speed limits as a target.
 It is often not appropriate or safe to drive at the maximum speed limit - Take the road and traffic conditions into account.
 Be prepared for unexpected or difficult situations, for example, the road being blocked beyond a blind bend.
-Be prepared to

-- adjust your speed as a precaution - where there are junctions, be prepared for road users emerging - in side roads and country lanes look out for unmarked junctions where nobody has priority - be prepared to stop at traffic control systems, road works, pedestrian crossings or traffic lights as necessary - try to anticipate what pedestrians and cyclists might do.
-If pedestrians, particularly children, are looking the other way, they may step out into the road without seeing you. - 147.
-Be considerate.
-Be careful of and considerate towards all types of road users, especially those requiring extra care (see Rule 204). - you MUST NOT throw anything out of a vehicle, for example, cigarette ends, cans, paper or carrier bags.
-This can endanger other road users, particularly motorcyclists and cyclists - try to be understanding if other road users cause problems; they may be inexperienced or not know the area well - be patient; remember that anyone can make a mistake - Not allow yourself to become agitated or involved if someone is behaving badly on the road.
+Be prepared to adjust your speed as a precaution - where there are junctions, be prepared for road users emerging - in side roads and country lanes look out for unmarked junctions where nobody has priority

+- be prepared to stop at traffic control systems, road works, pedestrian crossings or traffic lights as necessary - Children, are looking the other way, they may step out into the road without seeing you.

+147.Be considerate.
+Be careful of and considerate towards all types of road users, especially those requiring extra care (see Rule 204).
+You should

+- try to be understanding if other road users cause problems; they may be inexperienced or not know the area well - be patient; remember that anyone can make a mistake - Not allow yourself to become agitated or involved if someone is behaving badly on the road.
 This will only make the situation worse.
 Pull over, calm down and, when you feel relaxed, continue your journey - Slow down and hold back if a road user pulls out into your path at a junction.
 Allow them to get clear.
-Do not over-react by driving too close behind to intimidate them.
+Do not over-react by driving too close behind to intimidate them - Do not throw anything out of a vehicle, for example, cigarette ends, cans, paper or carrier bags.
+This can endanger other road users, particularly motorcyclists and cyclists.

-- 148. Safe driving and riding needs concentration.
+148. Safe driving and riding needs concentration.
 Avoid distractions when driving or riding such as

 - loud music (this may mask other sounds)

 - trying to read maps

 - inserting a cassette or CD or tuning a radio

 - arguing with your passengers or other road users

 - eating and drinking

 - smoking

 You MUST NOT smoke in public transport vehicles or in vehicles used for work purposes in certain prescribed circumstances.
 Separate regulations apply to England, Wales and Scotland.
-In England and Wales, the driver MUST NOT smoke or allow anyone to smoke in an enclosed private vehicle carrying someone under 18, including motor caravans.

-Laws TSf(EV)R regs, TSfP(W)R regs, TPSCP(S)R regs, S-f(PV)R regs & S-f(W)R regs
+Laws TSf(EV) regs 2007, TSfP(W) regs 2007 & TPSCP(S) regs 2006